olgierdh/nova_engine_2_vulkan/PITCHME.md

 Vulkan
 @ul[list-square-bullets text-center]
 - Vulkan 1.0 years 2015/2016
-- Driver responsibility and overhead: low
-- API: still functions but operates on entities such as device, queue or command buffer ( entity based )
+- Matches architecture of modern platforms including mobile platforms with unified memory, tiled rendering
+- Explicit API - the application has direct, predictable control over the operation of the GPU
+- Multi-core friendly with multiple command buffers that can be created in pararell
+- Removing legacy requirements simplifies API design. reduces specification size and enables clear usage guidance
+- SPIR-V as compiler target simplifies driver and enables front-end language flexibility and reliability
-- Dubugging: special debug layers, verification only through debug layers
+- Debugging: multiple debug layers, verification through degub layers much more detailed information about origin of the error
 @ulend
 @snapend